rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 1. Create a `Restore` object:

-   During a migration, `prune` must be set to `false`, the example below:
+   During a migration, `prune` must be set to `false`.
+See the example below:

    ```yaml
    # restore-migration.yaml